LVEDC Education and Talent Supply Council Featured in Lehigh Valley Business

 By Colin McEvoy on July 29, 2016

 The LVEDC Education and Talent Supply Council is the centerpiece of a special business issue released on July 25 by Lehigh Valley Business.
 Below is a reprint of the story.
-You can find the original in the Business Profiles 2016 issue, which can be read online here.

 Just a few short months ago, an unprecedented partnership began in the Lehigh Valley.
 Representatives from the region’s educational institutions, major employers, and economic development and workforce agencies gathered in the meeting room of the Lehigh Valley Workforce Development Board (LVWDB), rolled up their sleeves, and got to work.